kybliss/special-octo-sniffle/README.md

 ## CREDITS

-This program was written by me, Kyle Oros, with assistance from an AskBCS assistant.
+This program was written by me, Kyle Oros, with assistance from an AskBCS assistant and a bootcamp tutor.
 I referred to instructor chapters in the UCI bootcamp to assist in my writing.

 ## LINK

 https://github.com/kybliss/special-octo-sniffle

-The active file, index.js, is located in the Assignment folder.